You will find frequently asked questions in the FAQ section below.

 - activities offered during expedition cruises (see section "Expedition cruises")

 access to all the common areas:

 - on board our sister ships and Ponant Explorers: fitness room, steam room, hair salon, swimming pool (sea water, heated), solarium, lounges, theater, boutique & leisure area.

 - on board of our three-masted Le Ponant: Solarium of 400 m², marina, lounge, Boutique & leisure area.

 Is airfare included in the price of the cruise?

-For all our cruises in the Arctic and Antarctic, we charter aircraft and transfers in order to facilitate the arrival and the departure of our passengers.
+To make your arrival and departure easier, we arrange private planes and transfers for some cruises.
 Thus we offer air packages having the following benefits: direct flights, baggage transported on a single flight to ensure its delivery at the arrival point, ship’s departure delayed in the event of a flight delay & personalized service on board.
-For cruises outside of Arctic and Antarctic, some flights are included in the rate shown.
+Some flights are included in the rate shown.
 These cruises are identifiable by the notation "round-trip flights included", "domestic flight for arrival included", or "return domestic flight included".
 For more information, our Information & Booking Service is at your disposal.
-You can contact them here .
+You can contact them here.